Starignus/PythonPractise/Chapter_4_Arduino+RPi/RPi_to_Arduino.md

 When we installed the Arduino IDE it created a directory called "sketchbook".
 This folder is made to store all your Arduino files tidily and to have them readily available for the IDE.
 We are going to use this folder even with our Makefile to maintain the compatibility with the IDE.

 **Note:** Each Arduino sketch has the extension .ino, these are the "source files", the instructions to be built into an executable program.
 These source files to be built correctly with the IDE need to be contained in a folder that has the same name as the sketch i.e. with a directory tree as follows:
-../sketchbook
+> ../sketchbook/
-└── blink
+> └── blink/
-    └── blink.ino
+> └──── blink.ino

 Using arduino-mk we are going to create a Makefile inside the source file directory; some other auxiliary files are going to be generated during the build process as we will see.